NeoVance/Optopus/README.md

 * `getOptArg($option = null)` - returns an array of option arguments indexed by the option name

+* `getArguments()` - returns an array of script arguments.
+This is anything given to the script that is not an option, or an option argument.

 ### Option Arguments:

 Option Arguments come in two flavors: